shopware/shopware/src/Docs/_outdated/50-data-inheritance.md

 }
 ```

 The above `pets` associations defines that each human can have many pets.
-The inherited flag defines, if a `child` human do not have own defined pets, the ORM will read the `pets` of the `parent`.
+The inherited flag defines, if a `child` human do not have own defined pets, the DataAbstractionLayer will read the `pets` of the `parent`.
 To support such associations the sql database table requires a field named `pets`.
-This field is used for the ORM and can't be written by API or other tools.
+This field is used for the DataAbstractionLayer and can't be written by API or other tools.

 ```
 CREATE TABLE `human` (